 Have you heard of towel stripping, also called laundry stripping?
 It’s a big trend on TikTok.
-I made it all the way through lockdown without caving to the pressure but finally gave it a try.
+I made it all the way through lockdown without caving to the pressure but finally I tried towel stripping.
 Was it worth it?

 I’d love to know how to keep my laundry really, really white.
 I have all-white towels in the bathroom and toss the hand towel into the laundry every single day.
 It’s a sanitary little luxury, and haven’t we been all about that for the last year?
 Sticking with all white, they always match, but are they always bright white?
 Sadly, no.